 The septic tank holds the wastewater and sewage, allowing the solids to settle to the bottom.
 The wastewater is then pushed out into the drainage field, where it’s absorbed into the soil.

-A failed septic system can be a big problem, leading to health and environmental hazards.
+A failed system can be a big problem, leading to health and environmental hazards.
 It’s important to maintain a septic system to ensure its proper functioning.

 Signs and Causes of Septic System Failure